charliemeyer2000/website2/README.md

 ## Unfinished

-This isn't supposed to be a "finished project" per se, unless I have the desire to entirely re-design and code a v3.
-With this, there are a couple features I want to add:
+This isn't supposed to be a "finished project" per se, unless I have the desire to entirely re-design and code a new v3.
+Instead of that, there are a couple features I want to add incrementally

 1. Fading animations on the home screen and guestbook similar to that of the PostList
 1. [Pocket Skate Mag "Followed"](https://www.google.com/search?q=pocket+skate+mag+followed&sourceid=chrome&ie=UTF-8) animation using Framer when you click on a title on a Post
-1. Nested stops on a post.
+1. Nested stops on a post depending on a `h1` versus an `h2`, `h3`, etc.
-1. Bad-word filtering and spam protection on the guestbook.
+1. Bad-word filtering and spam protection on the guestbook, along with better filtering, checks, and other best-practice for adding to the guestbook.

+Also, I've definitely improved in my coding skills since I wrote this code, and this uses a _very_ old Next version, so I'm also considering re-writing most (to all) of this code, with SSR, server components, TypeScript, and overall improve the code quality.
+This website should not just be a demonstration of my UI/UX skills and style in a website, but also my coding style.

 ## Deployment